 Hermit crabs are docile but territorial.
-They like to explore new terrain, often covering miles on a beach in the wild, and claiming parts of a tank for themselves when living in captivity.
+They like to explore new terrain, often covering miles on a beach in the wild and claiming parts of a tank for themselves when living in captivity.
 You’ll likely find each of your hermit crabs gravitates to a particular spot.

-Familiarity is important to hermit crabs because they know where to find vital resources.
+Familiarity is essential to hermit crabs because they know where to find vital resources.
 According to Marine Behavior and Physiology, hermit crabs can get lost but always find their way home to the ocean.

 A study in Biology Letters explains how hermit crabs memorize their way through a maze to receive a food reward at the exit.
 This suggests that hermit crabs remember key routes through familiar terrain.

 While some comfort can be gained from familiarity with hermit crabs, they also enjoy unique layouts.
 When deep cleaning a hermit crab tank, don’t put everything exactly where it was.
 Place decor and toys in new locations to encourage interest.

 Hermit crabs may be small, but don’t underestimate their intelligence or capacity for memory.
 They understand how to keep themselves safe and will call upon experience to live safely.